KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 But it's not just the tools, there are also many quality of life features in the language itself.
 So many little handy helpers that you would not even expect from a high level language.
-Helpful macros that can embedded bytes directly into the binary(useful for assets in small games, like game jam entries), formatting strings, things that deal with boilerplate like derives and the ?-operator for bubbling up errors.
+Helpful macros that can embed bytes directly into the binary(useful for assets in small games, like game jam entries), formatting strings, things that deal with boilerplate like derives and the ?-operator for bubbling up errors.